gcc-mirror/gcc/gcc/ada/doc/gnat_ugn/the_gnat_compilation_model.rst

 The previous section described the use of the ``Source_File_Name`` pragma to allow arbitrary names to be assigned to individual source files.
-However, this approach requires one pragma for each file, and especially in large systems can result in very long :file:`gnat.adc` files, and also create a maintenance problem.
+However, this approach requires one pragma for each file and, especially in large systems, can result in very long :file:`gnat.adc` files, which can create a maintenance problem.

 .. index:: Source_File_Name pragma